nicolavs/rust-move-s3-obj/README.md

 # rust-move-s3-obj

-this program is to move AWS s3 object to another path and/or s3 bucket
+this program is to move AWS s3 object to another S3 path and bucket

+with a twist of concurrency